louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 Felbamate

-A study involving the co-administration of 1,200 mg/day of felbamate with valproate to patients with epilepsy (n=10) revealed an increase in mean valproate peak concentration by 35% (from 86 to 115 mcg/mL) compared to valproate alone.
+A study involving the co-administration of 1,200 mg/day of felbamate with valproate to patients with epilepsy (n = 10) revealed an increase in mean valproate peak concentration by 35% (from 86 to 115 mcg/mL) compared to valproate alone.
 Increasing the felbamate dose to 2,400 mg/day increased the mean valproate peak concentration to 133 mcg/mL (another 16% increase).
 A decrease in valproate dosage may be necessary when felbamate therapy is initiated.

 Methotrexate